catherinesyeh/cs262-chat-rpc/docs/SERVER_SPEC.md

 The server code is in the `server/app/src` directory. `main` contains all the functional classes, while `test` contains unit tests.

-The `Data` package primarily handles data flowing over the network (including implementations for both protocols), and also includes the definitions for the classes stored in the database.

 The `Logic` package contains the actual database and operation logic.
-These classes only handle internal data classes, and do not interact with the (JSON/wire protocol) data sent over the network - they are exactly the same no matter which protocol is used.
-The database is an in-memory datastore, with no persistence, and is created in `App` and shared between the threads.
+These classes only handle internal data classes, and do not interact with the data sent over the network directly, though the `OperationHandler` does reuse some Protobuf generated classes.
+The database is an in-memory datastore, with no persistence, and is created in `App`.
 All methods are `synchronized` to allow for cross thread use.

-The `App` class does very little, beyond setting up a socket server.
-Most of the work is done in `AppThread`, which repeatedly pulls a request from the socket, parses it (using one of the two protocol classes), handles the request (by handing off the data to an OperationHandler), and then generates a response using the same protocol class as was used to parse the request, sending it back out over the socket.
+The `App` class sets up the gRPC server and handles incoming RPC requests.